jaclyn-taroni/2025-mdibl-fair/instruction-material/bulk-rnaseq/00-reference-material.md

 _Adapted in part from [Childhood Cancer Data Lab bulk RNA-seq training material](https://github.com/AlexsLemonade/training-modules/blob/9e648b207577c55cc22a24c712a736873523f5a4/RNA-seq)._

 This is material we will not cover during the instruction due to time constraints.
-We provide it for course participants who are particularly interested in QC and quanitfication of bulk RNA-seq data.
+We provide it for course participants who are particularly interested in QC and quantification of bulk RNA-seq data.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->